ClusterHQ/powerstrip/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pre-hooks get called when the client has sent a request to the proxy, but before that request is passed through to the Docker daemon.
-This gives the plugin the opportunity to delay or modify the contents of the request.
+This gives the plugin the opportunity to modify or delay the request.

 .. code:: http